EBISPOT/gwas-utils/catalogPlots/README.md

 Collection of scripts to generate various plots based on the data stored in the GWAS Catalog.

-## SumStats_wrapper.sh
+## SumStats_plotter.R

-This script fetches a table from the production database containing the number of studies and publications published in each year.
-Also studies and publications with summary statistics (`SumStats_fetch_table.py`).
-The extracted table is saved in a comma separated format eg.: `SummaryStats_table.2019-05-05.csv`.
+`SumStats_fetch_table.py` fetches a table from the production database containing the number of studies and publications published in each year.
+Also studies and publications with summary statistics.
+The extracted table is saved in a comma separated format eg.: `examples/SummaryStats_table.2019-05-05.csv`.

+**Usage:** `python ./SumStats_fetch_table.py --filename  ${filename}`

-**The data looks like this:**
+The resulting data looks like this:

 | year | studies | studiesSS | publication | publicationSS |
 | :---- | :---- | :---- | :---- | :---- |